Doctor of Philosophy Degree Program

 Dissertation Steps

-Timing of Activities / Milestones
+Timing of Activities

-- Years one and two: Complete academic preparation for dissertation through coursework, special studies, and research with the adviser, attend seminars, journal clubs, and research-in-progress activities of interest.
-Students should meet at least once per term with their adviser and possibly weekly while completing special studies and research (PH.340.840).
+Year 1 and Year 2 | Complete academic preparation for dissertation through coursework, special studies, and research with the adviser, attend seminars, journal clubs, and research-in-progress activities of interest.
+Students should meet at least once per term with their adviser and possibly weekly while completing special studies and research (PH.340.840). |

-- Year two: Students develop their specific aims, add a co-adviser, and produce a working draft of their dissertation research proposal prior to or during the fourth term of the second year.
-Students, in combination with their advisers, select a third member for the Thesis Advisory Committee and present their proposed research at a public seminar to the department during the fourth term of year two or the first term of year three.
-Students also begin to fulfill their Teaching Requirements during year two and begin assuming leadership roles within the department or school.
+Year 2 | Students develop their specific aims, add a co-adviser, and produce a working draft of their dissertation research proposal prior to or during the fourth term of the second year.
+Students, in combination with their advisers, select a third member for the Thesis Advisory Committee and present their proposed research at a public seminar to the Department during the 4th Term of Year 2 or the 1st Term of Year 3.
+Students also begin to fulfill their Doctoral TA Curriculum during Year 2 and begin assuming leadership roles within the Department or School. |

-- Year three: Students hold their departmental and preliminary oral exams and begin research.
+Year 3 | Students hold their departmental and preliminary oral exams and begin research.
 Many students continue their teaching requirements and begin submitting papers for publication in conjunction with their advisers or other faculty mentors.
 Students should schedule a minimum of two weeks between the doctoral proposal seminar and the departmental oral exam and must schedule a minimum of four weeks between the departmental oral exam and the preliminary (school-wide) exam.
 Students may schedule all three activities simultaneously or wait to pass one before scheduling the next.
 Students may elect to take up to six months to prepare for each exam.
-Students must successfully pass their Preliminary Oral Exam within three academic years of enrollment in the doctoral degree program.
+Students must successfully pass their Preliminary Oral Exam within three academic years of enrollment in the doctoral degree program. |

-- Year four: Students conclude data collection and analysis, complete their dissertations, and hold the defense of their research.
-This timeframe varies from student to student depending on a wide variety of factors.
+Year 4 | Students conclude data collection and analysis, complete their dissertations, and hold the defense of their research. |

 Thesis Advisory Committee

 The role of the Thesis Advisory Committee is to provide continuity in the evaluation of the progress and development of the doctoral student.
 The Thesis Advisory Committee is assembled by the doctoral student and their adviser(s).
 The Thesis Advisory Committee consists of the dissertation (thesis) adviser and at least two additional faculty members who hold either primary or joint appointments in the Johns Hopkins Bloomberg School of Public Health Department of Epidemiology.
-If the student selects a co-adviser, the co-Adviser serves on the Thesis Advisory Committee.
+If the student selects a co-adviser, the co-adviser serves on the Thesis Advisory Committee.
 Additional faculty within and outside of the School may also be recruited.
 Committee membership is permitted to change during the research period.
 The Thesis Advisory Committee is not the same as the Preliminary or Final Oral Examination Committees.
 The Thesis Advisory Committee decides when the student is ready to proceed through each of the milestones needed to complete the degree requirements, including the Doctoral Proposal Seminar, the Departmental and School-wide Preliminary Oral Examinations, and the Final Oral Examination (“defense”).
 Bi-annual formal meetings of the Thesis Advisory Committee are required, but meetings may and should occur more frequently.
 It is the student's responsibility to schedule meetings.

 Tips for doctoral students for successful formal meetings of the Thesis Advisory Committee:

-- Prior to each meeting, draft an agenda with adviser input and distribute a one-page description of progress, including any key results
+Prior to each meeting, draft an agenda with adviser input and distribute a one-page description of progress, including any key results

-- After each meeting, send a written report of the items discussed, decisions reached, and the action items to be completed by the next meeting to the members for approval
+After each meeting, send a written report of the items discussed, decisions reached, and the action items to be completed by the next meeting to the members for approval

-- Maintain a log of the meetings to aid in writing the annual progress report and financial support documentation
+Maintain a log of the meetings to aid in writing the annual progress report and financial support documentation

 Dissertation Research Proposal